 Italy doesn't have a culture of tipping in restaurants, let alone cafes, and even though there are always open tables, if you look carefully you will see that they are rarely filled by locals.
 Unless they are located in super touristy areas, cafes are not usually staffed to serve people during the day, so prices go up to reflect the additional work required by the few staff that are there.

 So what do you do if you don't want to pay the sit-down prices?

-Coffee is usually served warm (not hot like we are used to in North America) so that it can be quickly drank while standing at the bar, while pastries, snacks and gelato are easily eaten while walking, sitting on the edge of a fountain or overlooking an ancient ruin.
+Coffee is usually served warm (not hot like we are used to in North America) so that it can be drunk quickly while standing at the bar, while pastries, snacks, and gelato are easily eaten while walking, sitting on the edge of a fountain or overlooking an ancient ruin.

 Restaurants are, of course, a different story.
 There you are expected to sit down and enjoy a long leisurely dinner.
 But keep in mind that most restaurants aren't open until dinner time.

 Employ the grab and go strategy that the locals use or make sure you look very closely at the menu — there are usually two prices listed.
 And, if you really need to sit down in a cafe, try and get a few blocks away from the major tourist sites, as their prices will be the highest.